-§301-70.706 May an employee use the Government contractor-issued travel charge card for purposes other than those associated with official travel?
+§301-70.706 For what purposes may an employee use the Government contractor-issued travel charge card while on official travel?

-No, the Government contractor-issued travel charge card may be used only for official travel related expenses.
+An employee is required to use the Government contractor-issued travel charge card for expenses directly related to official travel.

-§301-70.707 What are the consequences of using the Government contractor-issued travel charge card for non-official travel purposes?
+§301-70.707 May an employee use the Government contractor-issued travel charge card for personal use while on official travel?